automenta/aibrowse/readme.md

 ##Note
-Disable logging if it gets slow.
-I am printing a shitload of stuff.
+Disable logging if it gets slow by setting the 'verbose' flag in app.js.
+Otherwise it will print a lot of output.
 Each time a page changes or it finishes loading resources, the whole page is sent to the registered clients.

 A batter way to do this would be to use MutationObserver (or some other trick) and only send updates instead of the whole document.